 The need is even greater in Immokalee where out-of-school programs are only reaching a fraction of the children most in need.

-NCEF's Contribution to a Solution:Motivated by overwhelming need, shared commitment to support healthy child development, and strong belief in the talents and resilience of Immokalee youth, NCEF identified a group of education leaders to develop responsive strategies.
-The group developed a consortium called Guided Programs for Success or "GPS.”
+NCEF's Contribution to the Solution:This Strategic Initiative was developed to provide innovative, world-class programs to close gaps in education during after-school, holiday and summertime hours.
+These programs provide safe, nurturing environments for children to thrive, enabling them to keep up with homework, address issues, and not lose ground during summer months.
+Organizations that provide out-of-school programs are required to deliver high-level academic instruction with a blended culturally sensitive enrichment component.
+Motivated by overwhelming need, shared commitment to support healthy child development, and strong belief in the talents and resilience of Immokalee youth, NCEF identified a group of education leaders to develop responsive strategies.
+The group developed a consortium called Great Programs Synergizing of “GPS.”

 Today, the vision and expertise of the GPS Leadership Team, the active participation of the Collier County Public Schools and the NCEF commitment to develop a prototype for transformational OST programs in Immokalee forms the triad for success.